Professional Conduct Committee's Mandate & Responsibilities

 The Professional Conduct Committee is the disciplinary body of the Bermuda Bar Association.
 It was created under the Bermuda Bar Act 1974 and operates under the Bar Professional Conduct Committee Rules 1997 and the Bar Disciplinary Tribunal Rules 1997.
 Any allegation of improper conduct, as that expression is defined in the Barristers’ Code of Professional Conduct 1981 (“the Code”), is dealt with by the Professional Conduct Committee (“PCC”).
 The powers of the PCC are specific and are set out in Section 18A of the Bermuda Bar Act 1974.
 Broadly speaking, its principal function is to investigate and determine if there is a prima facie case of improper conduct against an attorney.
 The PCC may also appoint accountants to manage the trust funds of the attorney.
 If a complaint of improper conduct warrants further disciplinary action, other than the admonishment that the PCC can give, the complaint is referred to a tribunal.
 The tribunal has the power to admonish, reprimand, fine, suspend or disbar the attorney.

-From the Membership: Jeffrey Elkinson (Chairman), Saul Froomkin QC, Delroy Duncan and Larissa Burgess (2 others to be considered in due course)
+From the Membership: Jeffrey Elkinson (Chairman), Saul Froomkin QC, Delroy Duncan QC, Larissa Burgess & Susan Davis Crockwell (1 other to be considered in due course)

 From Bar Council: Keith Robinson